 For example, email (72%) and websites (57%) are the only channels in which a majority of respondents are using personalization.
 Even that seems higher than other research has reported: last year, for example, an Econsultancy and RedEye study noted that only 1 in 4 company marketers were personalizing websites.
-That same survey, personalization was perceived to be highly valuable to conversion rate optimization, so advances in this area are of utmost importance to marketers, since increased conversion rates are the main benefit ascribed to personalization by the Evergage survey respondents.
+In that same survey personalization was perceived to be highly valuable to conversion rate optimization: advances in this area are of utmost importance to marketers, since increased conversion rates are the main benefit ascribed to personalization by the Evergage survey respondents.

 Far fewer respondents to this latest study, though, have cracked the code for mobile websites (28%), web apps (20%) or mobile apps (18%).

 For the 45% of respondents who don’t have plans to use website or in-app personalization (web or mobile) in the coming year, the main obstacles are other higher priority initiatives and lack of technological savvy.

 Meanwhile, personalized experiences remain fairly limited.
 Email campaigns are the most common type of personalized experience, used by almost two-thirds of marketers.
 In fact, better personalization is the top improvement to email marketing sought by respondents to a new study [download page] from Adestra and Econsultancy.

 Home pages (58%) and recommendations (58%) are also fairly popular areas of personalization, per the Evergage survey, and half are personalizing interior pages.
 Given that website content personalization is considered quite difficult, these could be seen as encouraging results.